JuliaSmoothOptimizers/JSOSuite.jl/docs/src/speed-up.md

 ## Find a better initial guess

-The majority of derivative-based solvers are local methods whose performance are dependent of the initial guess.
+The majority of derivative-based optimizers are local methods whose performance are dependent of the initial guess.
 This usually relies on specific knowledge of the problem.

 The function [`feasible_point`](@ref) computes a point satisfying the constraints of the problem that can be used as an initial guess.